adambkaplan/oci-artifact-maven-plugin/DEPLOY_LOCAL_README.md

  * under the License.
  */

-# Maven Deploy Plugin - Deploy Local Goal
+# OCI Artifact Maven Plugin - Deploy Local Goal

 ## Overview

-The `deploy-local` goal is a new addition to the Maven Deploy Plugin that allows you to deploy Maven artifacts to a local directory as if it were a remote Maven repository.
+The `deploy-local` goal is a new addition to the OCI Artifact Maven Plugin that allows you to deploy Maven artifacts to a local directory as if it were a remote Maven repository.
 This is useful for:

 - Testing deployment configurations locally
 - Creating local repositories for development